rreece/rreece.github.io/sw/index.md

 This package makes it very easy to use [pandoc](http://johnmacfarlane.net/pandoc/) to compile notes taken in [Markdown](http://daringfireball.net/projects/markdown/syntax) into valid xhtml or to a pdf via LaTeX.
 It basically consists of a Makefile and some html/css templates.
-You can use it to make simple webpages like this one.
+You can use it to make simple webpages like this one (for example, by writing [this simple markdown](ttps://github.com/rreece/sw/index.md)).

 -   [github.com/rreece/markdown-memo](https://github.com/rreece/markdown-memo)